lucacarniato/k-means-clustering/README.md

 As can be seen from the figure below, the multithreaded implementation does not scale well, due to the global interpreter locker (GIL), which assigns the python interpreter to a single thread at a time.

 ![alt text](https://github.com/lucacarniato/Multithreaded_K-Means_clustering/blob/master/WallClockTime.png)

+# Improving the performance by using C++

+In order to accelerate the algorithm, the distances from the centroids can be calculated in the C++ function "distance_calculator".
+This function takes the addresses of the numpy arrays and performs the calculations of the distances.
+The use of a C++ method to calculate the distance gives a considerable acceleration (10 times faster).
+Such acceleration is also attributable to fewer memory allocations (no copies of local arrays are made between the threads).